Electrical Machines Demystified

 Also, we must remember the concept of Armature Reaction that whether this effect is magnetizing, de-magnetizing or cross-magnetizing based on the power factor at which the machine operates.
 The next concept is that of Synchronous Impedance that comes from Open Circuit Characteristics and Short Circuit Characteristics.
 The other characteristics are not much important such as Zero Power factor Characteristics used in Potier Triangle Method and Armature Characteristics.

-Other than that this chapter is mostly based on two equations which are Power-Angle Equation and the emf-terminal voltage relation which comes from the equivalent circuit of the machine and you need to solve these two equation to calculate any parameter that is asked.
+Other than that, this chapter is mostly based on two equations which are Power-Angle Equation and the emf-terminal voltage relation which comes from the equivalent circuit of the machine and you need to solve these two equations to calculate any parameter that is asked.

-Also since, the physical calculator is not allowed it is better that you understand the scalar equations that can be used to find the emf rather than the phasor equations as that will save a lot of calculations.
+Also since the physical calculator is not allowed it is better that you understand the scalar equations that can be used to find the emf rather than the phasor equations as that will save a lot of calculations.
 Also, remember how the equations change when the machine changes from Motor and Generator.
-Also, check carefully before starting any problem whether the machine is a motor or a generator.
+Check carefully before starting any problem whether the machine is a motor or a generator.